rhdunn/cainteoir-engine/docs/api/src/range.md

 @return
 : The minimum and maximum values in the container as a range.

+# cainteoir::scale_factor {: .doc }

+Calculate the value to scale a range to a fraction of the maximum value.

+@aScaleToFraction
+: The target fraction of the maximum range value to scale to.

+@aRange
+: The range of values to scale.

+@return
+: The scale factor to scale each value by.

 # License

 This API documentation is licensed under the CC BY-SA 2.0 UK License.